 |

-Wrasse, and T. trilobatum, another Christmas Wrasse are three very
+Fivestripe Wrasse, and T. trilobatum, another Christmas Wrasse are

-organism to species and meet its living requirements, please don’t encourage
+and meet its living requirements, please don't encourage their

 |